 - “Neumatizing the Sequence: Special Performances of Sequences in the Central Middle Ages,” Journal of American Musicological Society 59/2 (Summer 2006): 243–317.

 - “Making a Sequence Repertory: The Tradition of the Ordo Nidrosiensis Ecclesiae” (Chapter 1) and “Two Sequentiae novae at Nidaros: Celeste organum and Stola iocunditatis” (Chapter 11).
-In The Sequences of Nidaros: A Nordic Repertory and It European Context, 5–44 and 297–342. edited by Lori Kruckenberg and Andreas Haug, Skrifter nr.
+In The Sequences of Nidaros: A Nordic Repertory and It European Context, 5–44 and 297–342, edited by L. Kruckenberg and Andreas Haug, Skrifter nr.
 20. Trondheim: Tapir Academic Press, 2006.

 - “Some Observations on a Troparium Tardivum.
 The Proper Tropes in Utrecht, Universiteitsbibliotheek, 417,” Tijdschrift van de Koninklijke Vereniging voor Nederlandse Muziekgeschiedenis 50/1–2 (2003): 151–182.

 - “Zur Rekonstruktion des Hirsauer Sequentiars,” Revue bénédictine 109/1–2 (1999): 186–207.